A Lesson Planning Companion

 How do you navigate PAL?

-VIEW the video directly below to learn about the key pieces of this planning companion and how to make the site your PAL for your purposes.
+View this mini PAL site orientation video below to learn about the key pieces of this planning companion and how to make the site your PAL for your purposes.

 Challenges to lesson flow present themselves before the lesson even begins.
 Technology issues and day-to-day class logistics can impact a lesson.